Precipitation Downscaling with Spatiotemporal Video Diffusion: Additional Samples

 \subsection{Spectra}

-In Figure \ref{fig:2d_fft}, we plot the squared-magnitude of the complex-valued FFT applied to the images in our evaluation set.
-We average these square-magnitudes over the evaluation set, and plot the resulting image on a log-scale.
-Overall, we see that the samples from OF-Diff closely match the ground-truth high resolution spectrum.
-The baselines Swin-IR-Diff and RVRT demonstrate a spectrum which decays too rapidly, placing too little energy in the high-frequency components.
-This indicates that these baselines are overly smooth compared to the ground-truth.
-For the SwinIR baseline, we observed outliers of large magnitudes in the generated precipitation maps, which we hypothesize leads to the observed checkerboard pattern seen in the spectrum.
+In Figure \ref{fig:2d_fft}, we plot (in log-scale) the squared-magnitude of the complex-valued FFT applied to an image in our evaluation set.
+Overall, we see that the samples from STVD closely match the ground-truth high resolution spectrum.
+The baselines RVRT, VSRT and PSRT demonstrate a spectrum which decays too rapidly, placing too little energy in the high-frequency components.
+Additionally, we see a banding in these spectra.
+This indicates that these baselines are overly smooth compared to the ground-truth and follow similar banding patterns of the corresponding low resolution image.
+For the Swin-IR baseline, we observed outliers of large magnitudes in the generated precipitation maps, which we hypothesize leads to the observed checkerboard pattern seen in the spectrum.
+Swin-IR-Diff and VDM seem to decay the spectra more rapidly than STVD.